alexj/Raycast-Commands/README.md

 **2.** `3PM` `NYC, London, Kolkata` `inline`

-"Output the times in New York City, London, and Kolkata that match 3PM my time (US Central) inline"
+"Output the times in New York City, London, and Kolkata that match 3PM my time, inline"

 Returns: